parsonsmatt/parsonsmatt.github.io/_posts/2015-05-02-scotty_and_persistent.markdown

 This is pretty awesome.
 But it's extremely difficult to search for implied information like that, and it took me a really long time to figure that out.
 It appears that `ScopedTypeVariables` extension would allow one to write `posts :: [Entity BlogPost] <- inHandlerDb $ selectList [] []`, which is an extremely nice syntax for what's happening here.

-I'll let this be part #1, and I'll write another post on cleaning all of this up and applying it in a real app.
+I'll let this be part #1, and I'll write another post on cleaning all of this up and applying it in a real(ish) app.
 If you have any questions, corrections, or comments, please feel free to [email me!](mailto:parsonsmatt@gmail.com)